• Home

 Restricted execution of widget code

-Running widget code in a restricted mode would require things like editing the source code to make sure it doesn't execute malicious things (compile time, like RestrictedPython?) or interpret the language (Python or another scripting language) and make sure the interpreter doesn't execute malicious code (runtime).
+Running widget code in a restricted mode would require things like editing the source code to make sure it doesn't execute malicious things (compile time, like RestrictedPython) or interpret the language (Python or another scripting language) and make sure the interpreter doesn't execute malicious code (runtime).

 Current restricted execution environments are mostly restricting access to for example the file system, sockets, IO components.
 Another form of restricting the widget is Resource Limitation, which would prevent the widget from taking all CPU, internet access (to be used by a DDoS attack for example)